OneBusAway/onebusaway-application-modules/src/site/markdown/api/where/index.md

 ## Methods

 The current list of supported API methods.
 Methods that are subject to changed are marked <font color="red">BETA</font>.
+Methods that have a ~~strikethrough~~ are deprecated and no longer supported.

 * [agencies-with-coverage](methods/agencies-with-coverage.html) - list all supported agencies along with the center of their coverage area
 * [agency](methods/agency.html) - get details for a specific agency